Gladstone LNG: Technical features

 The project involves the production of coal seam natural gas in the Surat and Bowen basins in eastern Queensland, which surround the regional centres of Roma and Fairview.
 Gas will be piped (520 km) to a gas liquefaction plant at Hamilton Point West on Curtis Island near Gladstone, Queensland.
 There, coal seam natural gas will be converted into LNG.

 The initial annual capacity of the LNG plant was between 3 million and 4 million tonnes of LNG when the first production train entered service in 2015.
 Annual capacity doubled when the second train came on line in 2016.

 The front-end engineering and design (FEED) phase of the project was carried out by Foster Wheeler and Bechtel.
 A final investment decision on the GLNG project was approved by the State and Federal Governments in May and September 2010 respectively.

 Environmental Impact

 1 Dredging

 Gladstone Harbour is a natural deep water port off the coast of Queensland (Port of Gladstone - Wikipedia, n.d.), while Citrus island does not possess these natural deep waters.
 In order for this port to be viable, Santos needs to dredge out massive amounts of the sea floor (n.d.).
 Dredging involves removing sediment from the sea floor and moving it to a different location.
 According to original Santos plans, over 60,750 m3 of soil is to be dredged around five berths (n.d.).
-The commonwealth government has approved the dumping around the harbour mouth, which is about 1km away from the Great Barrier Reef exclusion zone (Hunt, 2011).
+The commonwealth government has approved the dumping around the harbour mouth, which is about 1 km away from the Great Barrier Reef exclusion zone (Hunt, 2011).
 This dredging is causing massive problems around the Gladstone and Great Barrier Reef area.